hashintel/hash/packages/libs/deer/README.md

 ## Future Plans

-The first release of `deer` is intentionally minimal and tries to lay a good foundation to build upon.
+The first release of `deer` is intentionally minimal and tries to lay a good foundation to extend functionality in the future.
-There are many future possible directions and ideas we're trying out to see if they can benefit the different applicable use-cases.
+There are many future possible directions and ideas we're trying to see if they can benefit the different use cases.

 ### Introspection Support

-Currently popular crates like `serde` do not provide a way to introspect what is exactly output, which means that tools depending on them need to implement their own algorithms, meaning that there are often edge-cases in output vs. introspection.
-The goal with the explicit support of introspection is to allow other tools to make use of it and build abstractions around it.
+Currently, popular crates like `serde` do not provide a way to introspect what the output will be.
+Other tools try to fill the gap by manually interpreting the instructions given to these crates.
+This often leads to edge cases, resulting in the dissonance between the expected value and reality.
+The goal with the explicit support of introspection is to allow other tools to make use of it and build abstractions around it instead of trying to reverse engineer.

 <sup>
 How the introspected format might look like is currently unknown.